We’ve upgraded this product! See the new Plugable USB Microscope.

 - Solid alloy stand for stability.

 The Plugable USB2-Micro-200X USB microscope provides up to 50X magnification optically and up to 200x and can be used on computers running Windows, Mac OS X, or Linux simply by plugging it into a spare USB 2.0 port and it requires no external power.
-When used with no additional software installed, it operates like a standard webcam and can be used with the default webcam software included in your computer’s operating system.
-There’s also included MicroCapture software for Windows and Mac OS X that extends the functionality with features like detailed measurement, specimen snapshots (Windows only) and more.
+It operates like a standard webcam and can be used with the default webcam software included in your computer’s operating system.

-We have tested our Microscope with the Pi connected through a powered hub to work with GTK+ UVC Viewer by using the following terminal commands:
+We have tested our Microscope with Linux using GTK+ UVC Viewer by using the following terminal commands:

 “sudo apt-get install guvcview”